rateldajer/UWECE-ProbReasAndRL/learning/directed/index.md

 for which the optimal solution is

 $$ \theta^* = \frac{\text{# heads}}{\text{# heads} + \text{# tails}}. $$

-## Likelihood, Loss and Risk

-We may now generalize this by introducing the concept of a *loss function*.
-A loss function $$L(x,p)$$ measures the loss that a model distribution $$p$$ makes on a particular instance $$x$$.
-Assuming instances are sampled from some distribution $$p^*$$, our goal is to find the model that minimizes the expected loss or risk,

-$$
-\E_{x \sim p^*} [ L(x,p) ] \approx \frac{1}{|D|} \sum_{x \in D} L(x,p),
-$$

-Notice that the loss function which corresponds to maximum likelihood estimation is the log loss $$-\log p(x)$$.

-Another example of a loss is the conditional log-likelihood.
-Suppose we want to predict a set of variables $$y$$ given $$x$$, e.g., for segmentation or stereo vision.
-We concentrate on predicting $$p(y \mid x)$$, and use a conditional loss function $$L(x,y,p) = −\log p(y \mid x)$$.
-Since the loss function only depends on $$p(y \mid x)$$, it suffices to estimate the conditional distribution, not the joint.
-This is the objective function we use to train conditional random fields (CRFs).

-Suppose next that our ultimate goal is structured prediction, i.e. given $$x$$ we predict $$y$$ via $$\arg\max_y p(y \mid x)$$.
-What loss function should we use to measure error in this setting?

-One reasonable choice would be the classification error:

-$$
-\E_{(x,y)\sim p^*} [\mathbb{I}\{ \exists y' \neq y : p(y'\mid x) \geq p(y\mid x) \}],
-$$

-which is the probability over all $$(x, y)$$ pairs sampled from $$p^*$$ that we predict the wrong assignment.
-A somewhat better choice might be the hamming loss, which counts the number of variables in which the MAP assignment differs from the ground truth label.
-There also exists a fascinating line of work on generalizations of the hinge loss to CRFs, which leads to a class of models called *structured support vector machines*.

-The moral of the story here is that it often makes sense to choose a loss that is appropriate to the task at hand, e.g. prediction rather than full density estimation.

-## Empirical Risk and Overfitting

-Empirical risk minimization can easily overfit the data.
-The data we have is a sample, and usually there is vast amount of samples that we have never seen.
-Our model should generalize well to these "never-seen" samples.

-### The bias/variance tradeoff

-Thus, we typically restrict the *hypothesis space* of distributions that we search over.
-If the hypothesis space is very limited, it might not be able to represent $$p^*$$, even with unlimited data.
-This type of limitation is called bias, as the learning is limited on how close it can approximate the target distribution

-If we select a highly expressive hypothesis class, we might represent better the data.
-However, when we have small amount of data, multiple models can fit well, or even better than the true model.
-Moreover, small perturbations on D will result in very different estimates.
-This limitation is call the variance.

-Thus, there is an inherent bias-variance trade off when selecting the hypothesis class.
-One of the main challenges of machine learning is to choose a model that is sufficiently rich to be useful, yet not so complex as to overfit the training set.

-### How to avoid overfitting?

-High bias can be avoided by increasing the capacity of the model.
-We may avoid high variance using several approaches.

-We may impose hard constraints, e.g. by selecting a less expressive hypothesis class: Bayesian networks with at most $$d$$ parents or pairwise (rather than arbitrary-order) MRFs.
-We may also introduce a soft preference for "simpler" models by adding a regularizer term $$R(p)$$ to the loss $$L(x,p)$$, which will penalize overly complex $$p$$.

-### Generalization error

-At training, we minimize empirical loss

-$$ \frac{1}{|D|} \sum_{x \in D} \log p(x). $$

-However, we are actually interested in minimizing

-$$ \E_{x \sim p^*} [ \log p(x) ]. $$

-We cannot guarantee with certainty the quality of our learned model.
-This is because the data $$D$$ is sampled stochastically from $$p^*$$, and we might get an unlucky sample.
-The goal of learning theory is to prove that the model is approximately correct: for most $$D$$, the learning procedure returns a model whose error is low.
-There exist a vast literature that quantifies the probability of observing a given error between the empirical and the expected loss given a particular type of model and a particular dataset size.

 ## Maximum likelihood learning in Bayesian networks